-Automated clearing house (ACH) payments are handled by an electronic network made up of participating financial institutions.
-ACH transactions are direct deposit payments from one bank account to another—effectively payment by check without any paperwork.
-There are several different types of ACH transactions, which are identified by a three-letter code.
+There are several different types of ACH transactions, each of which can be identified by a three-letter code.
 Merchants will commonly use the following three:

 - TEL (telephone-initiated entry, otherwise known as check-by-phone)

-The ACH network also has close to 70 different return codes that cause a previous transaction to be reversed, transferring the money back from the receiving financial institution to the originating financial institution.
-These codes are used when a customer disputes a transaction for a valid reason, such as improper authorization, or when the transaction is processed on a different date or for a different amount than the customer agreed to.
+The ACH network has close to 70 different return codes that can cause a previous transaction to be reversed, transferring the money back from the receiving financial institution to the originating financial institution.

 How Should Merchants Handle ACH Returns?

 Sometimes, a letter just isn’t enough.
 Depending on the size of the transaction and the laws in the state where the fraudster lives, you might be able to file a case in small claims court or file a debt collection lawsuit to claim your money.
-We suggest working with a law firm that can work on a full contingency model, where you pay a percentage of the revenue they are able to recover for you, or a hybrid model where you still pay some initial fees, in order to minimize your upfront legal costs.
+In order to minimize your upfront legal costs, we suggest working with a law firm that can work on a full contingency model, where you pay a percentage of the revenue they are able to recover for you, or a hybrid model where you still pay some initial fees.

 You may also want to look for a law firm that has locations in multiple states, so you can use that same firm for different friendly fraud cases instead of having to find a new attorney in each state.